Goutte/TreeBundle/README.markdown

 This is *not* for storing nested sets in the database, if that is what you are looking for you should be looking at [Doctrine Extensions](https://github.com/l3pp4rd/DoctrineExtensions).
-The original purpose of this bundle is to provide a toolset for reading/writing functional code.
+The original purpose of this bundle is to provide a toolset for reading/writing functional code, or configuring the hierarchy of a menu in plain text for example.

 Feel free to extend it to suit your needs, though.